UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-When available, we will opt to use :code:`valueURI` values as the URI value for `relators:rps`, to better qualify objects of `relators:rps`.
+When available, we will opt to use :code:`valueURI` values as the URI value for :code:`relators:rps`, to better qualify objects of :code:`relators:rps`.

 XPath
 ^^^^^